GivePenny/PerformanceTestClientAgent/Readme.md

 ## Overview and Scope

-Performance Test Client Agent is a lightweight load-generating class library for use in performance testing.
+Performance Test Client Agent is a lightweight .NET Standard class library for generating load in performance testing.
+The test scenarios are entirely custom: HTTP calls are one possible use-case, but not the only use-case.
 It's intended to be referenced by a console application that is deployed onto a container orchestration platform.
 The platform ideally should have the capability to start multiple running instances of this agent (e.g. Kubernetes pods).

 ## Example context architecture